 Age appropriate sports programs are offered at Kelly Walsh, Natrona County, and Midwest high schools.
 Students at Roosevelt High School may participate in sports at any of the other three schools.
 Sports also are offered at CY Junior High, Centennial Junior High, Dean Morgan Junior High, and Frontier Middle schools.
 Students at Casper Classical Academy may participate in sports at other junior high/middle school locations.

 The Natrona County School District does not provide any type of health or accident insurance for injures that may happen to your child at school.
 However, insurance is required for students who wish to participate in secondary level sports through NCSD schools.

 For that reason, the district makes available information about student accident insurance coverage provided by Student Assurance Services, Inc. A variety of plans are available to help families who may not have medical insurance, who may have high deductibles on their medical insurance or whose children need additional medial insurance coverage to be eligible for participation in district athletics.
 Coverage also is available for dental accidents.

 The Student Accident Insurance Guide is available on this page.
 Please read the information carefully.
 For more information, contact Patrick J. Freiberg, Casper agent for Student Assurance Services, Inc. (NOT A DISTRICT EMPLOYEE), (307) 266-3837, firstname.lastname@example.org

-Secondary level cocurricular activities that are covered by the Wyoming High School Activities Association include academics, academic team, art, band, cheerleading, DECA (Distributive Education Clubs of America), drama, FBLA (Future Business Leaders of America), FFA, FHA (Future Homemakers of America), foreign language, forensics, industrial arts, journalism, language arts, orchestra/guitar, ROTC (Reserve Officers’ Training Corps), science, social studies, student council, and vocal music.
+Secondary level co-curricular activities that are covered by the Wyoming High School Activities Association include all state music, art, DECA (Distributive Education Clubs of America), drama, FBLA (Future Business Leaders of America), FCCLA (Family, Career and Community Leaders of America), FFA, journalism, marching band, music, SkillsUSA, speech, spirit groups, and student council.